KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 **Code:** [Code/Personalize_passive_muscle_stiffness_based_on_CE.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/S1%20DMD/Code/Personalize_passive_muscle_stiffness_based_on_CE.m)

-**Additional information:** The protocol of the clinical examination is provided in [Documentation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main/Documentation)
+**Additional information:** The protocol of the clinical examination is provided in [Documentation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main/Documentation) (Optional content you can explore if you want to learn more)

 1. In matlab navigate to `PredSim-workshop-smalll-2025\S1 DMD\Muscle stiffness code` and open the script `Personalize_passive_muscle_stiffness_based_on_CE.m`.
 This code guides users through the estimation process of passive muscle stiffness based on clinical assessments.
  - For future use: update lines 18-23 if the file paths or filenames change and update lines 27-62 if new clinical measurements are added and need to be linked to specific muscles